Vasa previa may cause massive bleeding in the fetus and mother when the membranes around the fetus rupture, usually just before labor starts.

 Cesarean delivery is required and is often done at 34 to 37 weeks or, if problems develop, even earlier.

 Pregnancy complications, such as vasa previa, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.

 Vasa previa is present in about 1 in 2,500 to 5,000 deliveries.
 It is more likely to occur when certain other abnormalities in the placenta are present.

-If vasa previa is diagnosed before delivery, doctors usually do nonstress testing twice a week to check on the well-being of the fetus (see Monitoring the Fetus).
-Doctors may suggest hospitalizing women at about 30 to 32 weeks of pregnancy so that the fetus can be monitored.
+If vasa previa is diagnosed before delivery, doctors usually do nonstress testing twice a week to check on the well-being of the fetus.
+Monitoring usually starts at 28 to 30 weeks of pregnancy.
+Doctors may suggest hospitalizing women at about 30 to 32 weeks of pregnancy or sooner, so that the fetus can be monitored.